eollin/Blanchard/README.md

 Duties:
 - to perform firm and valid knowledge of HTML, CSS and JavaScript-libraries usage;
-- to provide adaptive development for desktop, mobile and table devices;
+- to provide responsive development for desktop, mobile and table devices;
 - to fullfill accessibility and cross platform requirements.